nowca/compact-regex/README.md

 ```
 Prints the *input text* and the *regular expression results* and contents of a [`RegEx`](#regex-object) Object as a table or as a list with a given [print layout](#print-layout).

+The terminal screen output can be set to colored ANSI output with the global variable `PRINT_COLORED`

 <br>

 ### set_default_reg_flags()